payloadcms/template-ecommerce/README.md

 - #### Users (Authentication)

   Users are auth-enabled and encompass both admins and customers based on the value of their `roles` field.
-Only `admin` users can access your admin panel to manage your store whereas `customer` can authenticate on your front-end to create [shopping carts](#shopping-cart) and place [orders](#orders) but have limited access to the platform, see [Access Control](#access-control) for more details.
+Only `admin` users can access your admin panel to manage your store whereas `customer` can authenticate on your front-end to create [shopping carts](#shopping-cart) and place [orders](#orders) but have limited access to the platform.
+See [Access Control](#access-control) for more details.

   For additional help, see the official [Auth Example](https://github.com/payloadcms/payload/tree/master/examples/auth/cms#readme) or the [authentication docs](https://payloadcms.com/docs/authentication/overview#authentication-overview).